 - As a rule, MMS does not automatically accept negotiations.
 But, for those instances where a loan may cancel, we will consider negotiations.
 Check out our temporary rate renegotiation program article for more information.

 What processes can be implemented to keep loans progressing through underwriting to ensure loans are sellable and your Credit Union gets paid?

 - In general, the fewer times the underwriter looks at a file the faster the process.

-- A great resource for discussing general questions about loan qualifications is through email to email@example.com.
+- A great resource for discussing general questions about loan qualifications is through email to our underwriting team.
 You can often get preliminary answers to your questions without submitting for a full underwriting review.

 - Prior to underwriting submission, ensure all necessary documents are uploaded.
 For Early Look, everything except the collateral documents need to be included.
 For new, full underwriting submissions, all documents including the appraisal and title are needed.

 - If MMS is processing a file, best practice is to have the processor serve as the coordinator between the Credit Union and underwriting.
 This minimizes confusion, duplication and miscommunication.